SC5/serverless-messenger-boilerplate/README.md

 More detailed instructions for Facebook Messenger platform configuration can be found from https://developers.facebook.com/docs/messenger-platform/quickstart/

-[TBD] Should it be tested at this point?
 - Run `serverless deploy`
 - Open Facebook page created in step 1 and send message "Hello" to it